Conditions and diseases

 Tips while waiting for a consultation

-There is a waiting time for a consultation.
-Do you want to be assisted right away?
+Need urgent advice?
 Then please go to your GP, who is in the best position to assess the seriousness of the situation or can often help you, whether or not you are waiting for a consultation.
+If your GP calls us, an urgent appointment can be booked.

 Are you afraid that your spots can no longer be seen at your appointment?
-Feel free to take photos and bring them along for consultation.
+Feel free to take photos and bring them along for the consultation.

 Treatment centres and specialisations